adhityaravi/fire-flakes/README.md

   <img src="https://github.com/user-attachments/assets/23ba47e9-0709-4445-8b2a-1665ac098d33" width="400">
 </h1><br>

-fire-flake is a  [Nix flake](https://nixos.wiki/wiki/Flakes) for an opinionated development environment.
+fire-flake is a  [Nix flake](https://nixos.wiki/wiki/Flakes) to setup an opinionated SDE system.
 > Currently in beta and focused on user-level configuration with future plans for full system-level NixOS management.
 There will be continuous breaking changes until maturity.

 ---